philippe86220/Integer-Converter-with-Python-and-Docker/README.md

 ## Error Handling

-If the argument is not an entire:
+If the argument is not an integer:

 ``` text
 convert abc